Magics-Group/wcjs-renderer/README.md

 ### JavaScript API

-- `bind(vlc, canvas, options)`: bind the Webchimera VLC player to a canvas element:
+- `bind(canvas, vlc options)`: bind the Webchimera VLC player to a canvas element:
     - `canvas` can be a DOM node or selector (mandatory)
     - `vlc` is a VLC player created with WebChimera.js (mandatory)
     - `options`: